Updated: Apr 12

-If you have tried and tried but still find yourself tugging on your belt loops to pull up your jeans and searching desperately through your closet for something that fits, it might be time to figure out just what is standing between you and your happy, healthy weight.
+If you've tried eating healthier and exercise but still find yourself tugging on your belt loops to pull up your jeans and searching desperately through your closet for something that fits, it might not be the food and fitness that's holding you back, it might just be your mindset.

-As a Coach, I can tell you that my clients who struggle do so for a multitude of different reasons, all of which are real and valid, and all of which we can push through with a bit of hard work.
-You don’t need to stay stuck in the same body that’s been dragging you down for years, frustrated, discouraged, feeling hopeless.
+As a Coach, I can tell you that my clients who struggle with the scale do so for a multitude of different reasons, all of which are real and valid, and all of which we can push through with a bit of raised awareness and hard work.
+You don’t need to stay stuck in the same body that’s been dragging you down for years, frustrated, discouraged, feeling hopeless when you look in the mirror.

 Where to start?

-Honestly, it’s all in your head.
-You cannot and will not lose the weight until you are in the right frame of mind to do it.
+Honestly, weight loss starts in the mind.
+You cannot and will not lose the weight and keep it off until you're in the right frame of mind to do it.
+Because in my experience, no one ever bullied themselves thin.
 When we talk about “willpower” and “focus,” we’re talking about your mental game.
-The hard truth is that before you get your body healthy, you have to get your head healthy.
+And the truth is in order to get your body healthy, you've to get your head healthy too.

 What kinds of MENTAL barriers are keeping you from losing the weight?